giantswarm/podcast/README.md

 * Emphasise that we are an original voice: Celebrate the “Giant Swarm authenticity” (we are different from other vendors or service providers – we have P32, a flat org chart, we don’t have a conventional (siloed) support system with tickets from a queue, etc.
 * Promote that it’s cool and easy to partner with us: Show our fun, friendly side.
 * Establish Giant Swarm as a thought leader: Show a different way of thinking.

+## Questions and Comments

+Reach out at podcast at giant swarm dot io.